Top twenty highest mountains in the world

 13. Gasherbrum II or K4, Baltoro Karakoram

 Gasherbrum II lies above Gasherbrum III, and as mentioned above, it is located in the Karakoram range.
-The 8035-meter peak was first climbed in 1956 by Austrian climber.
+The 8035-meter peak was first climbed in 1956 by an Austrian climber.
 Gasherbrum II is the fourth highest mountain in the Karakoram range and is also popularly known as K4.

 12. Broad Peak or K3, Baltoro Karakoram